-We believe that, as an alcohol producer, Pernod Ricard has a role to play in the reduction of the harmful use of alcohol.
+We believe that, as an alcohol beverage producer, Pernod Ricard has a role to play in the reduction of irresponsible use of alcohol.
 We actively participate in the global public debate around responsible drinking through the International Alliance of Responsible Drinking (IARD), and we support WHO programmes on health and in particular the Global Action Plan for the Prevention and Control of Non-Communicable Diseases.

-We respect the right of every adult to choose whether to consume alcoholic beverages or not, and we encourage those who decide to drink to do so responsibly and to follow the official drinking guidelines and recommendation on alcohol consumption of their own country.
+We respect the right of every adult to choose whether to consume alcoholic beverages or not, and we encourage those who decide to drink to do so responsibly and to follow the official drinking guidelines and recommendations on alcohol consumption applicable in their local country.

 Marketing and self-regulation

 Irresponsible consumption or inappropriate advertising of alcohol beverages may have negative personal, social or health consequences, or otherwise negative consequences for the industry.
 Pernod Ricard believes that strong and comprehensive self-regulation commitments are effective in meeting the ethical expectations of its consumers and stakeholders in the rapidly- changing world of today’s media while at the same time building brand equity.
 Acknowledging and going beyond the Advertising and Marketing Communications Code of the International Chamber of Commerce, Pernod Ricard - through its Code for Commercial Communications - ensures that its commercial communications not encourage or condone irresponsible consumption or misuse of any kind, as well as inappropriate advertising of our products.
 Pernod Ricard is also committed to being an industry leader in helping raise the standard on responsible marketing of alcoholic beverages, with a special focus on digital marketing and prevention of underage exposure to ads.